Dušan Tadić: 100 appearances and retirement

 On 10 September 2023, Tadić played his 100th international match in a 3–1 away win against Lithuania during the Euro 2024 qualifying.

 On 28 May 2024, he was named in the Serbia squad for UEFA Euro 2024.
 He appeared as a substitute for Aleksandar Mitrović in the team's opening match of the tournament against England, playing the last 29 minutes of the 1–0 loss.
 He also played in group stage matches against Slovenia and Denmark.
 Serbia finished fourth in the group.

-On 18 July 2024, Tadić announced his retirement from international football.
+18 July, Tadić announced his retirement from international football.